 May is “Better Hearing and Speech Month”, an annual awareness campaign organised by ASHA.
-The theme for 2016 is “communication takes care”, encouraging conversation and exchange in children and adults.

 Learning Resources provide an array of communication resources designed to build confidence in early vocabulary and oral language skills.
 In order to raise awareness of this campaign and its goals, we’ve teamed up with Belinda Robertson, Specialist Speech and Language Therapist at Hitchin Speech Therapy, to ask some key questions about communication and social development in young learners.